charkost/prosopite/README.md

 Prosopite.finish
 ```

+Pauses can be ignored with `Prosopite.ignore_pauses = true` in case you want to remember their N+1 queries.

 An example of when you might use this is if you are [testing Active Jobs inline](https://guides.rubyonrails.org/testing.html#testing-jobs),
 and don't want to run Prosopite on background job code, just foreground app code.
 In that case you could write an [Active Job callback](https://edgeguides.rubyonrails.org/active_job_basics.html#callbacks) that pauses the scan while the job is running.